Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Warnings for Robinul

 Diarrhea may be an early symptom of incomplete intestinal obstruction, especially in patients with ileostomy or colostomy.
-In this instance treatment with this drug would be inappropriate and possibly harmful.
+In this instance treatment with Glycopyrrolate Injection would be inappropriate and possibly harmful.

-Robinul (glycopyrrolate) may produce drowsiness or blurred vision.
-In this event, the patient should be warned not to engage in activities requiring mental alertness such as operating a motor vehicle or other machinery, or performing hazardous work while taking this drug.
+Because Glycopyrrolate Injection may produce drowsiness or blurred vision, the patient should be cautioned not to engage in activities requiring mental alertness and/or visual acuity such as operating a motor vehicle or other machinery, or performing hazardous work while taking this drug (see WARNINGS).

 Pregnancy